High-Entropy Skutterudites as Thermoelectrics: Potential Synthesizability, Enhanced Stability and Band Convergence via the Cocktail Effect: Results and discussion

 Once more likely synthesizable compositions have been determined, theory can also evaluate their potential electronic and thermal transport properties, which is important to screen for new efficient thermoelectric materials.
 In the skutterudite case, lattice thermal conductivity is not the limiting factor for achieving high $zT$ values.
-In addition to the severe-lattice-distortion effect that is well-studied to reduce lattice thermal conductivity in HE materials, empty skutterudites can be filled with "rattle" atoms to further decrease the contribution of phonons to thermal conductivity.
-That is why, here, we will focus on the electronic structure of these materials as a fingerprint to evaluate their potential use as thermoelectric materials.
+In addition to the severe-lattice-distortion effect that is well-studied to reduce lattice thermal conductivity in HE materials, empty skutterudites can be filled with "rattle" atoms to further decrease the contribution of phonons to thermal conductivity~\cite{Powell_nature_rc_2025}.
+These rattler atoms not only reduce thermal conductivity but also increase the carrier concentration in n-type samples, which, as will be described later, can be beneficial for enhancing the power factor.
+That is why, first, we will focus on the electronic structure of these materials as an fingerprint to evaluate their potential use as thermoelectric materials.

+{\bf Band structure}.
 The high power factor reported for $n$-type CoSb$_3$ and related materials stems from the contribution of a secondary band, CB$_2$, to the density of states near the Fermi level~\cite{curtarolo:art105}.
-The secondary pockets are located in the $\Gamma$-N direction, approximately 0.10-0.15~eV above the conduction band edge at $\Gamma$, CB$_{\Gamma}$ (Figure~\ref{fig:cosb3}).
+The secondary pockets are located in the $\Gamma$-N direction, approximately 0.10-0.15~eV above the conduction band edge at $\Gamma$, CB$_{\Gamma}$ (Fig.~\ref{fig:cosb3}).
 When the Fermi energy is located close to the second band, the Seebeck coefficient ($S$) is drastically increased, primarily due to the enlarged density of states effective mass, $m_d^*$, resulting from the increased number of Fermi pockets, $N_v$~\cite{Lee_acsami_2020}.
 This phenomenon is known as band convergence.
 The main advantage of band convergence compared to other band engineering strategies, such as band flattening, is that it does not severely affect electrical conductivity.
-We have analyzed the electronic band structure of the four most stable configurations for the top three HE compositions identified in the DEED analysis: (FeNiCoRh)Sb$_3$, (FeNiCoIr)Sb$_3$, (FeNiRhIr)Sb$_3$ (Figure~\ref{fig:he-fold}).
-Band structures were computed using the r$^2$SCAN functional which balance the accuracy and computational cost~\cite{Furness_jpcl_2020}.
+We have analyzed the electronic band structure of the four most stable configurations for the top three HE compositions identified in the DEED analysis: \ce{(FeNiCoRh)Sb12}, \ce{(FeNiCoIr)Sb12}, \ce{(FeNiRhIr)Sb12} (Fig.~\ref{fig:he-fold}).